Bryan Hance, J.D., LL.M

 - Bryan Hance, J.D., LL.M

 Mr. Hance received his Bachelor of Arts degree from UCLA, his Juris Doctor from Pepperdine University School of Law, and his Master of Laws degree from UCLA School of Law, graduating in the top 10% of his class.
-During his legal studies at Pepperdine, Mr. Hance was a published member of the Editorial Board on the Law Review, worked with the Legal Research and Writing Program, and clerked for Justice Edward Panelli of the California Supreme Court.
+He currently is pursuing his Doctor of Juridical Science at UCLA School of Law.
+During his legal studies at Pepperdine, Mr. Hance was a published member of the Editorial Board on the Law Review, and a teaching assistant with the Legal Research and Writing Program, and clerked for Justice Edward Panelli of the California Supreme Court.